JayRugMan/backgrounds_in_motion/readme.md

 **2023/02/29**

 * Overhauled the bash script to:
-   * JHandle stopping for multiple monitors
+   * Handle stopping for multiple monitors
    * Use GNU getopt for options
    * Be more organized with main and more consistant syntax